mjzffr/nettt/README.md

 * If one player quits, his partner is kicked off and the session is deleted.

 What doesn't work yet:
 * The client/server are not fully hooked up with the game logic.
-Examples
+Examples:
-    * end-of-game occurs: server sends info that game is over, but client can't start new game or receive his game states (score)
+    * end-of-game occurs: server sends info that game is over, but client can't start new game or receive his game stats (score)
     * client sends illegal move: server sends error and client responds by crashing
     * client moves out-of-turn: the client code doesn't allow this, but if it did, the server would just crash